 Check out a few other diphthong activities from You’ve Got This.

-Get ALL my diphthong games at my Teacher Pay Teachers store.
+Get ALL my diphthong games at Teacher Pay Teachers.
 This set includes:

 - AU and AW